 That single report caused the Canadian dollar to drop in value by more than 1,000 pips, another massive move.
 The point is, as a fundamental analyst, you have to know what makes a country’s economy tick and how any announcements about that commodity will affect its currency.

 You have to understand the intricacies of the markets and how different regions in the world are interconnected.
 For example, during the Brexit vote, we saw the value of the Sterling pound plummet and those of safe havens like Japan and Switzerland soar, leading to movements like those in the figure below.

 All this goes to show is that there is a lot to learn about the markets and a deep understanding of them is required if you want to become successful.
 In the above example of Brexit, you can see how currencies like the Japanese Yen and Swiss Franc can be affected by news that doesn’t even concern their countries.
 This same domino effect can be seen in the value of the Sterling Pound after news releases by the People’s Bank of China since, once again, the two countries are economically intertwined.

 This is the kind of understanding I’m talking about that isn’t straightforward but still essential to successful trading.

-Fundamental analysis comes down to timing.
-Every trader will be aware of the time when certain news will be announced simply by checking the Forex calendar, so how do you make use of this information.
+The fundamental analysis comes down to timing.
+Every trader will be aware of the time when certain news will be announced simply by checking the Forex calendar, so how do you make use of this information?
 In the past, it was difficult to get such information, but now every trader has access to it, and although that’s great, it also poses a difficulty.